Rachel2308/Toileting-toddlers/README.md

 * Friends were asked to review the site on different devices, screenshot any issues and point out any bugs or user experience issues.

+### Contact Form
+1. Form cannot be submitted without a name.
+2. Form cannot be submitted if a valid email address is not entered.
+3. Text box must be completed for the form to be submitted.
+4. When all sections of the form are completed, the form submits correctly and the Success message appears.
+5. Success message only shows on contact form when all parts of the form are completed correctly and email is sent.
+6. Form message is received by host email, and automatic repy is sent to user's email address.

 ### Bugs

+1. Input boxes overhanged the contact form at smaller screen sizes.
+This was corrected through the use of media galleries.
+2. On the smallest screen size, the JS burger icon jumped to under the page name causing issues with the slideshow.
+This was corrected with the use of a media query to make the text smaller on smaller screen sizes.
+3. The slideshow caused the text box underneath and the footer to move.
+This was corrected by resizing the images to ensure the smooth transition between slides.
+4. On user testing it was found that some users were confused by the use of red flags to show where the toilets were.
+I have changed the icon to a toilet roll, and also explained this in the content on that page to improve user experience.
+5. Some users found that the contact form labels did not render correctly on mobile.
+This was corrected through shortening the content.

 ## Deployment